5 things to know about Queen Elizabeth's wealth and King Charles III's inheritance

 King Charles III: $24 million from the Duchy

-Before becoming king, Charles held the role of the Duke of Cornwall, which gave him management of the Duchy of Cornwall.
-That role is held by the person who is the heir to the throne, which means the duchy will now pass to his son, Prince William.
+Before becoming king, Charles held the role of Duke of Cornwall, which gave him management of the Duchy of Cornwall.
+That role is held by the person who is heir to the throne, which means the duchy will now be passed to Charles' eldest son, Prince William.

 The Duchy of Cornwall encompasses more than 130,000 acres of land worth $1.3 billion, according to Fortune.
 But as with the Crown Estate, Charles wasn't permitted to sell the land, although he collected revenue by renting the property to farmers, businesses and residents.